Where Do Acknowledgments Go in a Book? And Other Author Acknowledgments Tips

 Write in the first person.
 Acknowledgments are a message from you, to the reader, telling the reader about the people who helped you and what they did to help you.
 It’s a message telling readers that you’re grateful for the help of the people discussed.

 Organize your acknowledgments, whether that’s from beginning to end—from the order in which they helped you or in the order in which their help comes into play in the book, by the type of help you’re acknowledging, by subject matter, or some other way.
-It’s often customary to put family and significant others at the end of the acknowledgments.
+It’s often customary to thank family and significant others at the end of the acknowledgments.
 Some authors will write as if they are speaking to those people directly.

 united-kingdom-flag.jpg